waa/mtx-changer-python/README.md

 Please edit the `mtx-changer-python.conf` configuration file to customize what (if anything) gets logged to the debug log file, and to set other custom variables for the library or libraries managed by the SD.

-This mtx-changer-python.py script is meant to be called by the Bacula Storage daemon (SD) to load/unload drives in a tape library, transfer tapes to another slor, or to issue queries to the library to get information about volumes loaded in drives and slots.
+This mtx-changer-python.py script is meant to be called by the Bacula Storage daemon (SD) to load/unload drives in a tape library, transfer tapes to another slot, or to issue queries to the library to get information about volumes loaded in drives and slots.

-To use the mtx-changer-python.py script with an autochanger, it must be configured in the Bacula SD's Autochanger `Changer Command` setting like:
+To use the mtx-changer-python.py script with an autochanger, it must be configured in the Bacula SD's Autochanger `ChangerCommand` setting like:
 ```
 Autochanger {
   Name = AutochangerName
   Description = "Autochanger with four drives"
   ChangerDevice = "/dev/tape/by-id/scsi-XXXXXXXXXX"
-  ChangerCommand = "/opt/bacula/scripts/mtx-changer-python.py %c %o %S %a %d %j"    <---- Here
+  ChangerCommand = "/opt/bacula/scripts/mtx-changer-python.py %c %o %S %a %d"    <---- Here
   Device = Drive_0, Drive_1, Drive_2, Drive_3
 }
 ```

 Where the variables passed to the mtx-changer-python.py script by the Bacula SD are:
 ```
 %c    - Library's changer device node. eg: /dev/tape/by-id/scsi-XXXXXXXXXX, or /dev/sgX
 %o    - The command.
 Valid options: slots, list, listall, loaded, load, unload, transfer.
 %S    - The one-based library slot to load/unload, or the source slot for the transfer command.
 %a    - The drive's "ArchiveDevice". eg: /dev/nst#, or /dev/tape/by-id/*-nst, or /dev/tape/by-path/* node.
         Or, the destination slot for the transfer command.
 %d    - The zero-based drive index.
-%j - Optional job name.
+-i %i - Optional jobid.
 If present, it will be written to the log file after the timestamp.
+-j %j - Optional job name.
+If present, it will be written to the log file after the job name.
 ```

-Instructions on which parameters are optional, which are required, and the order they must appear in:
+Instructions on which parameters are optional, which are required, and the order they must appear in are all described at the top of the mtx-changer-python.py script.
+Please read that first.

+Command line parameter use:
 ```
 Usage:
-mtx-changer-python.py [-c <config>] [-s <section>] <chgr_device> <mtx_cmd> <slot> <drive_device> <drive_index> [<jobname>]
+    mtx-changer-python.py [-c <config>] [-s <section>] [-i <jobid>] [-j <jobname>] <chgr_device> <mtx_cmd> <slot> <drive_device> <drive_index>
     mtx-changer-python.py -h | --help
     mtx-changer-python.py -v | --version

 Options:
 -c, --config <config>     Configuration file. [default: /opt/bacula/scripts/mtx-changer-python.conf]
 -s, --section <section>   Section in configuration file. [default: DEFAULT]
+-i --jobid <jobid>        The JobId. [default: None]
+-j --jobname <jobname>    The Job name. [default: None]

 chgr_device               The library's /dev/sg#, or /dev/tape/by-id/*, or /dev/tape/by-path/* node.
 mtx_cmd                   Valid commands are: slots, list, listall, loaded, load, unload, transfer.